 Membership in the honor society is contingent upon several key qualifications.
 Candidates must be current juniors, maintain a minimum G.P.A of 3.0, and currently be in (and remain in) good judicial standing at the College.
 Honorees must also have:

 - Proven leadership involvement and participation in college-sponsored activities throughout tenure

 - Assumed leadership responsibility in one or more organizations or offices on campus

 - Demonstrated a commitment to the core values stated in the college's mission statement

-Dirigo honorees inducted at the end of their junior year are expected to assume new leadership responsibilities in their senior year.
-Responsibilities will include assisting with the planning and execution of leadership programming on campus, including the facilitation and planning of the Transformations Leadership Retreat for first-year students, and the Santa Shop holiday donation drive.
+Dirigo honorees inducted at the end of their junior year are expected to assist with the planning and execution of leadership programming on campus during their senior year.
 All Dirigo members may also be called upon to assist in selecting future Dirigo nominees.

 Honorary members of Dirigo are bestowed the same privileges of full membership without the expectation of assuming any responsibility to the organization.

 Dirigo applications and supporting letters of recommendation for the Class of 2016 are due by 11:59pm, Sunday, December 28, 2014.